selendym/cpdd/README.md

 ## Overview

-cpdd is a copy and deduplication tool that uses reflinking for the deduplication. cpdd recognizes directories, files, and symlinks, and copies these from the source paths to the destination directory; other file types are not supported and result in an error.
+cpdd is a copy and deduplication tool that uses reflinking for the deduplication. cpdd recognizes directories, files, and symlinks, and copies these from the source paths to the destination directory.
+Other file types are not supported and by default result in an error; if `--skip-invalid` is given, other file types result only in a warning.
 File times and permissions are preserved.

 cpdd was written to allow merging of directory trees that may share content without requiring space for duplicate entries.